ajsmit/Basic_stats/docs/10-confidence.md

 A confidence interval (CI) tells us within what range we may be certain to find the true mean from which any sample has been taken.
-If we were to repeaqtedly sample the same population ove and over and calculated a mean every time, the 95% CI indicates the range that 95% of those means would fall into.
+If we were to repeatedly sample the same population over and over and calculated a mean every time, the 95% CI indicates the range that 95% of those means would fall into.

 ## Calculating confidence